build-on-aws/content/posts/looking-beyond-technology-in-finops/index.md

 ---
 title: "Looking Beyond Technology In FinOps - How organisations need to address the People Side"
 description: "Organisations adopting FinOps often focus on purely the technology element wether it's procuring a tool or implementing automation.
-In the blog, we dive into the people and side of the implementing FinOps and why it's critical to FinOps Success"
+In the blog, we dive into the people side of implementing FinOps and why it's critical to FinOps Success"
 tags:
     - cost-optimization
     - finops-culture
     - finops
-    - adopting-finops
     - finops-tool-vs-culture
-    - finops-contino
 authorGithubAlias: YoungDevOps
 authorName: Ethan Sumner
 date: 2023-09-23